apache/arrow/docs/source/developers/guide/step_by_step/pr_and_github.rst

       $ git pull --ff-only upstream master # save the changes from upstream/master

-   Note: ``--ff-only`` applies changes only if they can be fast-forwarded without conficts or creating merge commits.
+   Note: ``--ff-only`` applies changes only if they can be fast-forwarded without conflicts or creating merge commits.

 2. Create a new branch